A Background Independent Algebra in Quantum Gravity: Entropy And The No Boundary State

 Now suppose we consider the observer living in a different spacetime.
 A different spacetime might be topologically different, or it might be derived from a different de Sitter vacuum of the same underlying theory, or we might simply consider an $\O(1/G)$ (rather than $\O(1)$) perturbation of the original de Sitter space.
 If we are successful in adapting the analysis of section \ref{static} to a different spacetime, we will again get a definition of entropy for any state obtained as an $\O(1)$ perturbation of this spacetime, again up to an additive constant.

 It is not very satisfactory to have a new renormalization constant for every new spacetime that we consider, especially because one suspects that (at least among closed universes, or among spacetimes with a common asymptotic behavior at spatial infinity) at a nonperturbative level, the different spacetimes are all continuously connected.
 It would be much nicer to find a definition of entropy subject only to a single overall additive renormalization constant, independent of the spacetime.
 Then we could compare different spacetimes.
-At the cost of going somewhat out on a limb, we will propose such a definition here.
+We will propose such a definition here, at the cost of going somewhat out on a limb.
 One overall renormalization constant may be the price of a semiclassical approach based on algebras rather than quantum mechanical microstates.

 First we will take advantage of the existence of a maximum entropy state to reinterpret entropy in terms of relative entropy.
 We recall that in ordinary quantum mechanics, the relative entropy between two density matrices $\rho$ and $\sigma$ is defined as \be S(\rho|\sigma)=\Tr\,\rho(\log\rho-\log\sigma). \ee Clearly, this definition makes sense for the algebra $\h\A_\obs$ of the static patch, since this algebra has a trace and a notion of density matrices.
 The static patch algebra has a state $\Psi_\max$ of maximum entropy, with density matrix $\rho_\max=1$.
 From the definition, we see immediately that, since $\log\,\rho_\max=0$, the entropy $S(\rho)$ of any density matrix can be expressed in terms of its relative entropy\footnote{A previous paper in which it has been useful to understand entropy as relative entropy with a special state was \cite{Wall}, in which the generalized entropy outside a black hole horizon was interpreted as relative entropy with the Hartle-Hawking state of the black hole.
 This was a step in proving the Generalized Second Law.} with the maximum entropy state: \be S(\rho)=-S(\rho|\rho_\max). \ee